“What happens if you feel differently about me after camp?” I asked.

 I didn’t understand what had happened or how to move on.

 For a while, it seemed like I was doing OK with things, thanks to the support of my friends.
 But then I started crying again every day because I didn’t understand what had happened or how to move on.
 I just wanted it all to stop.
 All of the crying, all of the confusion.
 I decided it was a good time to go see the teacher of my Bible class at the school I attend for Christian Scientists.
-After class one day, I explained the whole story and when I finished he asked, “Do you know Mary Baker Eddy’s definition of Gethsemane?”
+After class one day, I explained the whole story.
+When I finished, he asked, “Do you know Mary Baker Eddy’s definition of Gethsemane?”

 Later that day, my teacher sent me a note with another thought from Science and Health: “Human affection is not poured forth vainly, even though it meet no return.
 Love enriches the nature, enlarging, purifying, and elevating it.
 The wintry blasts of earth may uproot the flowers of affection, and scatter them to the winds; but this severance of fleshly ties serves to unite thought more closely to God, for Love supports the struggling heart until it ceases to sigh over the world and begins to unfold its wings for heaven” (p.
 57).

-The more I read this passage, the more I came to see that even when things appear to be breaking down, Love, meaning God, is always comforting me.
-I saw that I couldn’t be hurt by the break-up, but my heart could actually be moved toward a feeling of “heaven,” or peace.
+The more I read that passage, the more I came to see that even when things appear to be breaking down, Love, meaning God, is always comforting me.
+I saw that I couldn’t be hurt by the breakup, but my heart could actually be moved toward a feeling of “heaven,” or peace.

 Over the next few weeks, I could feel that my thoughts were in a completely different place.
 I realized that the relationship did not have to end with me hating him; I reflected God’s love and nothing could stop me from expressing it.